JobStart Scheme - employer guidance

 Submitting your application

-Please select the checkbox below to confirm that your application meets the criteria detailed.
+Please insert your name and check the boxes below to confirm that your application meets the criteria detailed.

 By adding your signature and checking the boxes, you are confirming that you have read and understood the terms and conditions of the JobStart Scheme and that you will provide any further information to process your application in a timely manner.